 To attain the professional counseling concentration, the student must accrue at least 60 credit semester hours, including field experience.
 Because space is limited, not all qualified applicants are admitted.
-The sequenced, mental health program of study is designed to meet the Oklahoma academic requirements to become a Licensed Professional Counselor (LPC) as set forth and granted by the State Department of Health.
+The sequenced, mental health program of study is designed to meet the Oklahoma academic requirements to become a Licensed Professional Counselor (LPC) as set forth and granted by the State Board of Behavioral Health.
+(It is the responsibility of the prospective student/applicant/student to determine degree portability to another state.).